biosustain/pankb/README.md

 ```

 ### Set up the repository and build the containers
-Create the necessary directories and change to the /pankb_web
+Create the necessary directories and change to the /pankb_web:
 ```
 sudo mkdir -p /projects
 cd /projects
 sudo mkdir -p pankb_web
 sudo chown -R $USER pankb_web
 cd pankb_web
-mkdir -p docker_volumes/{mongodb,postgres}
+mkdir -p docker_volumes/mongodb pankb_db pankb_llm
 ```
+First, you must set up and populate your own DEV MongoDB instance as described here: https://github.com/biosustain/pankb_db.

+Second, you must deploy the AI Assistant Web Application (<b>here we need to insert a link to the repo with PanKB LLM, knowledge base creation scripts and streamlit interface.
+And even before that, the repo must be re-created under the biosustain org</b>).

-Clone the PanKB git repo (the <i>develop</i> branch) into the subdirectory /django_project and change to it:
+Finally, in order to deploy the website, clone the PanKB git repo (the <i>develop</i> branch) into the subdirectory /django_project and change to it:
 ```
 git clone --branch develop https://github.com/biosustain/pankb.git django_project
 cd django_project